Ultimatum of July 23, 1914: The German "blank check"

 and a memorandum that was highly critical of Serbia.

 In the days following the assassination, Wilhelm II had held extensive consultations with his ministers and advisors; their response was to be positive.
 Reassured by the Kaiser, Austro-Hungarian leaders began preparing their measures against Serbia.
 German officials now urged swift action to capitalize on the outrage sparked by the attack.
+To limit the oncoming Austro-Serbian conflict, Germany also courted Serbia's potential allies in a bid to steer them away from aiding Belgrade.

 Wilhelm II assured the Romanians that the Central Powers would respect their sovereign neutrality in the event of any Austro-Serbian conflict.
 Bulgaria, the Central Powers' newest member, had recently threatened to invade Romania's southern flank, further guaranteeing Romanian neutrality.

-But the Reich did not limit itself to mere declarations of support or try to maintain a diplomatic balancing act, as observed by historian Fritz Fischer.
-To limit the oncoming Austro-Serbian conflict, Germany also courted Serbia's potential allies in a bid to steer them away from aiding Belgrade.

 In a statement made on July 21 and 22—one day before the issuance of the ultimatum—Reich Chancellor Theobald von Bethmann Hollweg expressed his view that the Austro-Hungarian note to Serbia was "fair and moderate."
 On July 24, a circular from the German Foreign Ministry instructed Reich ambassadors to underscore the bilateral nature of the Austro-Serbian dispute.

 Moreover, Germany's ambassador in Vienna, Heinrich Leonard von Tschirschky und Bögendorff, exerted considerable influence over the Austro-Hungarian monarchy through his daily interactions and frequent meetings with key policymakers.
 He advocated for a robust response as a means of restoring the monarchy's waning prestige.
 It was assumed by officials from both the Reich and Austria-Hungary that a rapid offensive, limited to the capture of Belgrade and its surroundings, would present the Triple Entente with a fait accompli.